 T. Rowe Price (TROW) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the financial services firm had lost 6.46% over the past month.
-This has lagged the Finance sector's loss of 3.72% and the S&P 500's loss of 0.62% in that time.
+Heading into today, shares of the financial services firm had lost 6.77% over the past month, outpacing the Finance sector's loss of 9.44% and the S&P 500's loss of 8.06% in that time.

-Investors will be hoping for strength from T. Rowe Price as it approaches its next earnings release, which is expected to be July 28, 2022.
+Wall Street will be looking for positivity from T. Rowe Price as it approaches its next earnings report date.
+This is expected to be July 28, 2022.
 On that day, T. Rowe Price is projected to report earnings of $2.64 per share, which would represent a year-over-year decline of 20.24%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.84 billion, down 4.7% from the year-ago period.

 TROW's full-year Zacks Consensus Estimates are calling for earnings of $10.46 per share and revenue of $7.46 billion.
 These results would represent year-over-year changes of -17.96% and -2.77%, respectively.

-Any recent changes to analyst estimates for T. Rowe Price should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for T. Rowe Price.
 These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-T. Rowe Price is currently a Zacks Rank #5 (Strong Sell).
+T. Rowe Price is holding a Zacks Rank of #5 (Strong Sell) right now.

-Digging into valuation, T. Rowe Price currently has a Forward P/E ratio of 11.62.
-This valuation marks a premium compared to its industry's average Forward P/E of 9.19.
+Digging into valuation, T. Rowe Price currently has a Forward P/E ratio of 11.05.
+This represents a premium compared to its industry's average Forward P/E of 9.

-It is also worth noting that TROW currently has a PEG ratio of 1.96.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Financial - Investment Management industry currently had an average PEG ratio of 1.15 as of yesterday's close.
+It is also worth noting that TROW currently has a PEG ratio of 1.87.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Financial - Investment Management industry currently had an average PEG ratio of 1.11 as of yesterday's close.

 The Financial - Investment Management industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 196, putting it in the bottom 23% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 212, which puts it in the bottom 17% of all 250+ industries.

 Click to get this free report